Online matching games in bipartite expanders and applications: Introduction

 At his turn, Requester may remove zero or more trees.
 Afterwards, he may select an input $x$ and an output $y$ such that $y$ does not lay on any of the trees.

-At her turn, Connector may create or extend a tree.
+At her turn, Connector may create or extend a tree so that the above conditions are satisfied.
 Afterwards, there should be a tree in which $x$ is the root and $y$ is a leaf.
+If this is not true, she looses.

-\begin{definition} A {\em wide-sense non-blocking generalized $N$-connector} (or simply $N$-connector) is an $N$-network in which Connector has a winning strategy in the above game. \end{definition}
+\begin{definition*} A {\em wide-sense non-blocking generalized $N$-connector} is an $N$-network in which Connector has a strategy in which she never looses.
+We refer to such a network simply as {\em $N$-connector}. \end{definition*}

 A fully connected bipartite graph is an $N$-connector.
 An $N$-connector was given in~\cite{fel-fri-pip:j:networks} that has $O(N \log N)$ edges.
-This is optimal within a constant.
-The graph is explicit but the path-finding algorithm (which is the algorithm that computes Connector's replies) is very slow.
-Afterwards, in~\cite{aro-lei-mag:j:network} an explicit $N$-connector is constructed of size $O(N \log N)$ in which also the run-time of the path-finding algorithm is $O(\log N)$, and this is optimal within a constant factor.
-We refer to this paper and chapter 2 of the book \cite{hwa:b:networks} for the recent history.
+This is optimal within a constant factor.
+The graph is explicit but the path finding algorithm (which is the algorithm that computes Connector's reply) is very slow.
+Afterwards, in~\cite{aro-lei-mag:j:network} an explicit $N$-connector is constructed of size $O(N \log N)$ in which also the runtime of the path finding algorithm is $O(\log N)$, and this is optimal within a constant factor.
+See~\cite{aro-lei-mag:j:network} or \cite[chapter 2]{hwa:b:networks}.

 The {\em depth} of a network is the length of the longest path between an input and an output.
 We focus on constant depth $N$-connectors.
 In~\cite{pip-yao:j:connector} it is shown that $N$-connectors of depth $t$ have at least $tN^{1+1/t}$ edges.
-In~\cite{fel-fri-pip:j:networks} nonexplicit constructions of $N$-connectors are given of size $O(N^{1+1/t} \log^{1-1/t} N)$, but again the path finding algorithm runs in time exponential in~$N$.
-They ask whether a generalized connector exists with small size and an efficient path-finding algorithm.
+In~\cite{fel-fri-pip:j:networks} non-explicit constructions of $N$-connectors are given of size $O(N^{1+1/t} \log^{1-1/t} N)$, but again the path finding algorithm runs in time exponential in~$N$.
+They ask whether a generalized connector exists with small size and an efficient path finding algorithm.
 They do not specify explicitly, but ``small size" is usually considered to be a value that is $N^{1+1/t} \cdot N^{o(1)}$, see~\cite{wig-zuc:j:expander}, and ``efficient" should ideally mean that the runtime is $\poly (\log N)$.
-Some explicit constant-depth $N$-connectors are known with path-finding algorithms running in time $\poly(\log N)$, but their size is not optimal (see~\cite[Chapter 2]{hwa:b:networks}).
+Some explicit constant-depth $N$-connectors are known with path finding algorithms running in time $\poly(\log N)$, but their size is not optimal, see~\cite[chapter 2]{hwa:b:networks}.
 For instance, for odd $t$, the Clos network of depth $t$ has size $\Theta_t(N^{1+2/(t+1)})$.